 The goal of our Pathway of Hope program is to guide families and walk with them as they achieve the goals they set for themselves.
 We believe that people can be empowered to succeed, and we are blessed to be on that journey with them.

 Through the Pathway of Hope, The Salvation Army will make a lasting difference in reducing intergenerational poverty across the United States, transforming the lives of 100,000 families by 2030 by increasing HOPE and STABILITY.
-The Salvation Army of Durham is currently working with four families as of June 2017.

 Since enrolling in the Pathway of Hope program: